 We know that a stock price does not vary in isolation from other stock prices, but that stock prices are correlated.
-That, of course, is not surprising because we know that (from the very beginning of this presentation) "in economics everything depends on everything else".
+This fact is not surprising because we know that 'in economics everything depends on everything else'.
 How do we quantify these cross-correlations of one stock with another?
-If we take the G values of four companies out of the 1000 that we have studied-corresponding to the shrinking or growing of each of these four companies in, say, a 30-min interval.
+If we take the G values of four companies out of the 1000 that we have studied-corresponding to the shrinking or growing of each of these four companies in, say, a 30-minute interval.
 How does the behavior of these four companies during that half-hour interval affect your response to their price activity?
 If two of the companies were Pepsi and Coke, there would probably be some correlation in their behaviors.
-One way to make money is to trade off these correlations.
-If you see one of them drop in price and the other does not, there is a good chance that the one that dropped will eventually come back up, will revert to the mean.

-In order to quantify this, we begin by calculating a cross-correlation matrix.
-If we have 1000 firms, we have a 1000×1000 matrix.
+In order to quantify these cross-correlations, we begin by calculating a cross-correlation matrix.
+If we have 1000 firms, we have a $1000 \times 1000$ matrix C each element $C{ii}$ which is the correlation of firm i with fi rm j.
 This large number of elements (1 million) does not frighten a physicist with a computer.
-Eugene Wigner applied random matrix theory 50 years ago to interpret the complex spectrum of energy levels in nuclear physics [30,32-42].
-We do exactly the same thing, and apply random matrix theory.
-We find that certain eigenvalues of that 1000×1000 matrix deviate from the predictions of random matrix theory, which has not eigenvalues greater than an upper bound of ≈ 2.0 .
+Eugene Wigner applied random matrix theory 50 years ago to interpret the complex spectrum of energy levels in nuclear physics [35,38-47,49].
+We do exactly the same thing, and apply random matrix theory to the matrix C. We find that certain eigenvalues of that $1000 \times 1000$ matrix deviate from the predictions of random matrix theory, which has not eigenvalues greater than an upper bound of $\approx 2.0$ .
 Furthermore, the content of the eigenvectors corresponding to those eigenvalues correspond to well-defined business sectors.
-This is not surprising, but it does allow us to define business sectors without knowing anything about the separate stocks.
+This allows us to define business sectors without knowing anything about the separate stocks: a Martian who cannot understand stock symbols could nonetheless identify business sectors [47,48].